• Skip to main content

 About The Flower Farm

-The seed-to-vase process starts in January, when the grow lights turn on and the eucalyptus and lisianthus go into the seeding trays.
+The seed-to-vase process starts in January, when the grow lights turn on, and the eucalyptus and lisianthus go into their seeding trays.
 More seeds are added as the weeks go by, until the growlights indoors and the greenhouse outdoors feel like they’re bursting at the seams.

-The flowers are planted into the ground between the months of April-June (and sometimes into July if I find a good deal on some perennials that have been on my list!)
+The flowers are planted in the ground between April and June (and sometimes in July if I find a good deal on some perennials that have been on my list!).
 But the job isn’t done yet!
-I’m monitoring the weather, moisture levels, bug pressure and more, to make sure those flowers make it to their bloom time.
+I’m monitoring the weather, moisture levels, bug pressure, and more to make sure those flowers make it to bloom time.

 Tulips, ranunculus, anemones, peonies, and some cool flowers bloom in May and June, but the flowers really get going in July and August.
 However, you’d be surprised how many flowers are still blooming in September and October.
-I love late season blooms and they are some of my favourite.
+I love late-season blooms, and they are some of my favourites.

 I’m also slowly incorporating more native plants into my garden.
-While they might not be in your bouquets in 2025, you should start seeing more of them in the coming years.
+While they are still not fully mature, you may see a few stems in your bouquets this year.